This 70th week of Daniel Bible study will show you how the “covenant” in the prophecy of the 70 Weeks of Daniel was confirmed by Messiah.

 “Now as He drew near, He saw the city and wept over it, saying, “If you had known, even you, especially in this your day, the things that make for your peace!
 But now they are hidden from your eyes.
 For days will come upon you when your enemies will build an embankment around you, surround you and close you in on every side, and level you, and your children within you, to the ground; and they will not leave in you one stone upon another, because you did not know the time of your visitation.”

-The abomination of desolation does not apply to an end-time Antichrist, it was the Roman army (who was an Abomination to the Jews), who came and desolated the Jews and the temple.
+The abomination of desolation does not apply to an end-time antichrist, it was the Roman army (who was an abomination to the Jews), who surrounded Jerusalem to quell the Jewish rebellion.

 In Matthew 24:15, Messiah warned “when you see the ‘abomination of desolation, spoken of by Daniel the prophet, standing in the holy place”.